Keyboard Market Tokyo 2026 was held on March 28, 2026 at the Tokyo Metropolitan Industrial Trade Center, Hamamatsucho Building, 4th floor.

 This is the Kequet 2026 report.

-Finished keyboards have the appeal of being easy to enjoy and easy to purchase.
+Finished keyboards have the great advantage of being easy to enjoy and easy to purchase.

-On the other hand, a keyboard assembled by yourself will have a special attachment that is different from that of a ready-made keyboard.
+On the other hand, a keyboard that you have assembled yourself or created through trial and error will carry a different kind of strong attachment.

 - First written on: March 30, 2026